 What we love the most about living in Whistler

-We love the long cold days spent skiing, the quirky restaurants, and our amazing multi-cultural group of friends, but above all, we will love the fun, carefree environment Whistler seems to effortlessly emanate at all times.
+We love the long cold days spent skiing, the warmer days spent on a scenic hiking trail, the delicious restaurants, and our amazing multi-cultural group of friends, but above all, we will love the fun, carefree environment of Whistler.
+Here, we feel like ‘Peter Pan’ in that you will feel forever young living here.
+Whistler is just such a fun place to call home!

 Have you ever considered living in Whistler or a similar Ski resort?
 I’d love to hear your thoughts in the comment section below.